Common Good Schools programme

 A school rooted in its community can be a force for the Common Good

-Designed for KS3&4, the programme includes a set of ten assemblies, ten lesson plans, student worksheets, powerpoint presentations and a community engagement guide.
-The components are designed to enhance character education by encouraging independence of thought and an understanding of humanity that enables young people to discern their unique vocation in relationship with others, and to foster greater community engagement and pride at a local level.
+Designed for KS3&4, the programme includes a complete set of off the shelf materials: ten assemblies, ten lesson plans, student worksheets, powerpoint presentations and a community engagement guide.
+The components draw on Common Good Thinking and are designed to enhance character education by encouraging independence of thought and an understanding of humanity that enables young people to discern their unique vocation in relationship with others.
+They are designed to help a school foster greater community engagement and pride at a local level.

 We are delighted to be partnering with St John Bosco College in Battersea, London, who are trialling the resources during the autumn of 2018.

-To find out more about how your school can get involved, please get in touch with Bryony Wells,T4CG's Training and Events Co-ordinator at: bryony [at] togetherforthecommongood.co.uk
+To find out how your school can get involved, please email Bryony Wells,T4CG's Training and Events Co-ordinator at: firstname.lastname@example.org

 * * * * * * * * * * *